List of Hollyoaks characters introduced in 2001: Brian Drake

-Brian Drake is a goth who dated Zara Morgan.
-He was very religious and Zara pressured him to have sex.
-However, he didn't sleep with her.
-He then cheated on her with Steph Dean at a party at Tony Hutchinson's House.
-Brian became friends with Lisa Hunter and asked her to sing in his band.
-They ended up going out.
-When he found out about Lisa's self-harming, he tried to help, but in helping Lisa he neglected his revision and failed his GCSEs.
-Brian then stalked Lisa with threatening text messages.
-Lisa at first thought it was Cameron, but when she discovered it was Drake, he left the village, never to be seen again.
+Brian is a goth who dates Zara Morgan (Kelly Condron).
+He is very religious and Zara pressures him to have sex, though they do not have sex.
+He cheats on her with Steph Dean (Carley Stenson) at a party at Tony Hutchinson (Nick Pickard)'s house.
+Brian became friends with Lisa Hunter (Gemma Atkinson) and asks her to sing in his band.
+They end up going out.
+When Brian finds out about Lisa's self-harming, he tries to help.
+In helping Lisa he neglects his revision and fails his GCSEs.
+Brian then stalks Lisa with threatening text messages.
+Lisa at first thinks it is Steph, but when she discovers Brian is the culprit, he leaves the village.